 Tour four of Alaska’s best National Parks on this independent adventure by car!
-First, enjoy scenic drives along the Seward Highway to visit Kenai Fjords National Park where you’ll take a whale, glaciers and wildlife cruise.
-Then hop on the Glenn Highway on to Wrangell St. Elias National Park.
-Make a stop in Denali National Park and visit the remote Kantishna area while scoping for wildlife on a bus trip into the park.
-Take a scenic flight up to Kennicott-McCarthy to tour an historic mining center.
-Conclude your in-depth Alaska roadtrip and self-driving tour by viewing bears in their natural habitat.
+First, enjoy scenic drives along the Seward Highway to visit Kenai Fjords National Park, where you’ll take a whale, glaciers, and wildlife cruise.
+Then hop on the Glenn Highway to Wrangell St. Elias National Park.
+Stop in Denali National Park and see Denali’s amazing landscapes while scoping for wildlife on a bus trip into the park.
+Take a scenic flight up to Kennicott-McCarthy to tour a historic mining center.
+Conclude your in-depth Alaska road trip and self-driving tour by viewing bears in their natural habitat.
 Depending on the time of the year, you will visit either Brooks Falls in Katmai National Park or Lake Clark National Park.

-Ask us about customizing this tour to include other Alaska national parks as well!
+Ask us about customizing this tour to include other Alaska national parks too!

 Today is yours to explore Alaska’s largest city.
 Pick up your rental car at your leisure from the downtown rental station.
 Go shopping, visit the Alaska Native Heritage Center, take a walk or bike ride along the Coastal Trail, or drive to Chugach State Park.
 Overnight in Anchorage.